Chameleon 3: Dark Angel

-Chameleon 3: Dark Angel is a 2000 American television-science fiction film.
-It was directed by John Lafia and started Bobbie Phillips as Kam.
+Chameleon 3: Dark Angel is a 2000 American-Australian television-science fiction film.
+It was directed by John Lafia and starred Bobbie Phillips as Kam.
 The film is a sequel to Chameleon and Chameleon II: Death Match.
+The film premiered on UPN on May 19, 2000.

 Plot

 In the third and last film of the trilogy, Kam, a genetically engineered agent, attempts to thwart the plans of her evil twin brother.